10 Things to Discuss with Your Teen Before Homecoming

 Mothering Teens and Tweens

 If you have a high schooler, then you’re likely well aware that it’s homecoming season — and it’s likely a big topic of conversation in your household!
 Homecoming is such a fun time for teens and is a chance for them to make lifelong memories.
 It’s often the first “real” dance they attend, where they have dates and wear corsages and pose for pictures with friends.
 As parents, it can certainly feel like a big milestone and a chance to let our children spread their wings a bit.
-But there are a few things to know ahead of time — from fun things like what to wear to important topics like what to do if they find themselves in an uncomfortable situation.
-So today, we put together a list of the 10 things to talk to your teen about before homecoming.
+But there are a few things to know ahead of time so we put together a list of the 10 things to talk to your teen about before homecoming.
 We hope you find it helpful!

 If you live in Texas, then you’re probably familiar with homecoming mums (and if you don’t, then you should definitely look it up!) — where boys give their dates huge paper flower pins the day before the dance.
 Other school traditions include “asking” someone to homecoming with a decorated poster board sign.
 These are just some examples, but it varies by school.
 If you’re unsure, or if your teen doesn’t know if there are any traditions, then you can always ask another mom (especially one with older teens) to make sure you know all the details ahead of time so that your teen is prepared.
 Questions you might ask are whether or not the girls wear corsages or carry small bouquets, or if everyone travels as a group on a bus.
 On that note: If you are a boy mom, it’s nice to have your son ask what color his date’s dress is so you can coordinate the flowers.